How much CAN you afford to pay your coaches?

 How about yourself?

-It’s no secret that we teach the 4/9 model at TwoBrain.
-We pay our coaches 44% of the gross revenue created by CrossFit groups, personal training and specialty programs.
-Sometimes, coaches launch a program so large that it becomes a separate company (like IgniteGym or UpCoach.)
+It’s no secret that we teach the 4/9ths Model at Two-Brain.
+We pay our coaches 44 percent of the gross revenue created by CrossFit groups, personal training and specialty programs.
+Sometimes, coaches launch a program so large that it becomes a separate company.

-However you want to slice it, the 4/9 model is the most effective model for gyms:
+However you want to slice it, the 4/9ths Model is the most effective model for gyms:

 - It removes the ceiling effect created by salaries.